tim-peterson/lab.timrpeterson/people.md

 **Niki Song** -

 Niki graduated from WashU in 2016 with degree in Pyschology.
-She worked on the CRISPRi screening.
+She worked on CRISPRi screening.
 She is now in medical school at New York Medical College.

 <hr>